Back to Home Page

 Ph.D. - University of California at Berkeley, Entomology

-Docent - Lund University, Ecology
+Docent - Lund University, Animal Ecology

 Publications List